-Although some of the conditions that cause vulvar itching may worsen at night, it is more likely that the itchiness gets worse during this time because a person has fewer distractions.
-Without daytime diversions, the itchiness can seem more intense.
+Although some conditions can cause vulvar itching to worsen at night, it is more likely that the itchiness gets worse during this time because a person has fewer distractions.

-Keep reading to learn about some of the common causes of vulvar itching that worsens at night, as well as what to do to get relief.
+Keep reading to learn about some of the common causes of vulvar itching that worsens at night, why this is the case, and what to do to get relief.

 Possible causes of vulvar itching at night include:

-According to the Centers for Disease Control and Prevention (CDC), bacterial vaginosis is the most common vaginal infection in women between the ages of 15 and 44 years.
+According to the Centers for Disease Control and Prevention (CDC), bacterial vaginosis is the most common vaginal infection in females ages

 Not everyone with bacterial vaginosis will have noticeable symptoms.
 However, common symptoms include: